ribbansmax/career_journal/journal.md

+_Mod1:_

+_Week1 Day 1_

+1. Describe one of your strengths:

+I can follow logical statements quickly and accurately.
+I know how to interpret most methods of logical steps.
+I am able to communicate logical statements accurately and clearly.
+This all combines into a strength where I am able to clearly catch someone up on the work that I have done.

+2. Read through your Top 4 results from Pairin:

+ My Pairin resuts tell me that I am very much influenced by the people around me, and want to make sure that we are all on the same page.
+I want the work that I am doing to be beneficial to others, and for it to help people.
+This does resonate with me - it is how I would describe myself, both in terms of my methods of thinking and for the sources that drive me.
+This is very similar to the strength I wrote abou above.

+_Mod0:_
 When you've worked towards a goal in the past, what systems or tools have been helpful for you in accomplishing that goal?
 How could you adapt those same systems/tools to use while at Turing?

   The biggest thing for myself is staying organized, especially in terms of my larger picture.
 By that I mean not losing sight of the end goals that I have.
 I often set myself soft deadlines, depending upon my understanding of what my work timeline looks like, and then I reassess as I hit that deadline.